 Each application will be considered on its own merit but we cannot guarantee an offer in each case.

 Months of entry

-MA User Experience Design is a professionally focused, design-led course that will equip you with the specialist skills to conceive, prototype and produce a human-centred experience in an interactive digital context.
-You’ll learn the advanced studio skills of user experience (UX) design, the methods and practices of user research and the critical/theoretical background to the field.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+MA User Experience (UX) Design at London College of Communication is a professionally focused, design-led course that will equip you with the specialist skills to conceive, prototype and produce human-centred experiences in an interactive digital context.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 What can you expect?

 You'll gain knowledge of the relevant tools, materials and practices that make up user experience design in the context of the community of practice represented by London College of Communication.
 With a focus on design for complex systems, emerging technologies and integrated experiences, you’ll develop an informed approach which builds on a foundation of graphic, communication and interface design values through open inquiry and creative risk-taking.

 About London College of Communication

 The communications sector is evolving fast.
 Through our world-leading community of teaching, research and industry partnerships, we enable our students to develop the critical, creative and technical excellence needed to succeed and to discover new possibilities and practices.
 Our Design, Media and Screen Schools produce experts and award-winners across virtual reality, journalism, photography, television and sound, graphic communication, games, design management – and more.
 The London College of Communication experience is all about learning by doing.
 Our students get their hands dirty and develop their skills through the exploration of our facilities and technical spaces.
 Students work on live briefs and commissions, with everything from independent start-ups and charities in Southwark, through to major global companies.
 Student designers, makers and innovators have worked with Nike, Penguin, the EU Commission, Colgate, Plan International, the National Trust, Nokia and Royal Mail, to name a few.